March Madness memories: Arizona Wildcats won it all, dominated a semifinal contest on this date

 Could they do it again?
 Could they do what no other team in college basketball history has accomplished and beat three No. 1 seeds en route to a national championship?
 Against Kentucky, the team that cut down the nets a year ago?
 Tall task, but the UA was finally in a position the 1988 and 1994 Arizona teams didn’t have: win one game and bring a national title back to Tucson.

 After the UA took down North Carolina, which was Hall of Fame coach Dean Smith’s last game at UNC, Arizona guard Jason Terry was hospitalized for dehydration.
-All day Sunday and Monday morning, while donning his Arizona uniform, Terry focused overhydrated for the national championship.
+All day Sunday and Monday morning, while donning his Arizona uniform, Terry focused on being hydrated for the national championship.

 “I went to the bathroom probably every three hours last night.
 I drank a lot more water last night than normal,” Terry said.